 Kick-Off Session (22 October 2025): Bring your enthusiasm!
 You can join with a pre-formed team or come alone and we’ll help you find teammates.

-Final Presentation (29 October 2025): Prepare an elevator pitch (max 2 min) for the first round, and a detailed presentation (max 10 min) if selected for the final round.
+Final Presentation (29 October 2025): Prepare a presentation (max 10 min) to showcase your idea.
 Ensure at least one team member brings a laptop and charger for your presentation.

 What are the rules?